Above: Artist rendering of the planetary habitat design submitted by AI Space Factory. PC: AI Space Factory.

-- Phase 3 (current), the On-Site Habitat Competition, challenges competitors to fabricate sub-scale habitats, and has five levels of competition – three construction levels and two virtual levels.
+- Phase 3 (current), the On-Site Habitat Competition, challenges competitors to fabricate sub-scale habitats in five levels of competition including three construction levels and two virtual levels.
 For the virtual levels, teams must use BIM software to design a habitat that combines allowances for both the structure and systems it must contain.
-The construction levels challenge the teams to 3D-print elements of the habitat, culminating with a one-third-scale printed habitat for the final level. ($2 million prize purse)
+The construction levels require the teams to 3D-print elements of the habitat, culminating in a one third-scale printed habitat for the final level, a $2 million prize purse.

 Eighteen teams submitted designs in the competition on May 16, 2018.
 AI Space Factory will now compete to be among the top five teams who will receive a $100,000 cash prize in July.